nikhilmankar888/Nikhil/README.md

 # Nikhil
-This is my first git repository.\n;
+This is my first git repository.
 Author- Nikhil mankar